MicrosoftDocs/azure-devops-docs/docs/pipelines/test/parallel-testing-any-test-runner.md

 monikerRange: '>= tfs-2017'
 ---

-# Speed up testing by running tests in parallel for any test runner
+# Run tests in parallel for any test runner

 **Azure Pipelines | TFS 2018.2 and later**